techEmprez/take-home-test-awesome-books/README.md

 # awesome-books-ES6
-- This is a book collection site, with plain JavaScript implementation
+- This is a book collection site, with plain JavaScript implementation(ES6)

 ## Built With